-Oxford University has over 50 departmental and central university libraries, including the world-famous Bodleian Library, that are used by members of the university as well as researchers from around the world.
-Each college also has its own library or libraries, primarily for the use of its college members but open to academic researchers, and Magdalen is no exception.
+The University of Oxford has over 50 departmental and central university libraries, including the world-famous Bodleian Library, that are used by members of the university as well as researchers from around the world.
+Each college also has its own library or libraries, primarily for the use of its college members, but also open to external academic researchers.
+Magdalen is no exception.

 The Longwall Library, in Longwall Quad, contains the circulating, reference, and film collections, covering the spectrum of academic disciplines.
 The large circulating collection covers most subject areas to at least undergraduate level, with many resources for postgraduates and other members.
-From 2014 to early 2016 the library was renovated, as detailed on this page.
+From 2014 to early 2016 the library was significantly renovated and extended.

 All of the books and DVDs in the Longwall Library are catalogued on SOLO.
 The Longwall Library is primarily used by Magdalen students, academics, and other staff, who can access it 24 hours a day.
 External researchers are welcome to e-mail email@example.com to make an appointment to use unique material in the Longwall Library collection for reference purposes on any weekday, and can also borrow from our impressive DVD film collection.

 Denning Law Library

 The Denning Law Library, situated in the Grove Building, contains an up-to-date, reference-only collection of law books, law reports, and periodicals, all catalogued onto SOLO.
 Access is limited to those studying law at Magdalen.